mydoghazel2/AstraeusProto/README.md

 EAGLE is used as the PCB designing software.
 All the libraries needed is included in `./PCB/lib`

-- if you are on linux.Use the following command to make a sim links to the default eagle save directory
+- if you are on linux.
+Use the following command to make a sim links to the default eagle save directory

 ```
 ln -s ./PCB $HOME/EAGLE/projects/git-pcb
 ```

-- if you are on windows 10: <Add instructions on how to get EAGLE to recognize the project>
+- if you are on windows 10: Add instructions on how to get EAGLE running

 # TO-DO

 - [x] Initial planning and requirement gathering.
 - [x] Finalizing the hardware specification.
 - [ ] Schematic design
   - [ ] BMS
   - [ ] voltage regulation
   - [ ] Sensors
   - [ ] USB
   - [ ] upload/download
   - [ ] SD card